MongoDB $elemMatch Query Operator

 { _id: 7, name: "Latonya Jacobson", grades: [ 80, 87, 84, 95, 81 ] }

-Here “$gte: 86” specifies that the value must be greater than or equal to 86 and “$lt: 100” specifies that the value must be less than 100.
-The returned result has the documents with specified criteria.
+In the above MongoDB query, “$gte: 86” specifies that the value must be greater than or equal to 86 and “$lt: 100” specifies that the value must be less than 100 and that’s what we got.

-Let us grab an example from w3resource and understand how we can use the $elemMatch query operator to match values in embedded documents
+Additionally, we can use the $elemMatch query operator to match values within embedded documents.

 Here’s what our sample data looks like: